Baal in popular culture

-The Canaanite god Baal in the Hebrew Bible is referenced in popular culture.
+The Canaanite god Baal (sometimes Ba'al or Bael) in the Hebrew Bible is referenced in popular culture.
 Some influences in popular culture derive not from the Baal in the Hebrew Bible, but from Baal (demon) in 17th Century occult grimoires.
 Also Baal, through the New Testament Beelzebub, Lord of the Flies, is linked to Lucifer, or the Devil in popular culture.